Controlled Learning of Pointwise Nonlinearities in Neural-Network-Like Architectures: Scalar Potentials Related to Linear Splines

 Of special relevance to us is the proximity operator of a $\rho$-weakly convex potential $\phi: \R \to \overline{\R}$ with $0\le \rho<1$, which is defined as

 Let us observe that the functional on the right-hand side of \eqref{Eq:Prox} is coercive, l.s.c., and strictly convex, which guarantees the existence and uniqueness of the minimizer.

-In the sequel, we shall investigate two scenarios: (i) the case where $\phi'$ is a (learned) linear spline; and (ii) the case where $\mathrm{prox}_\phi$ is a linear spline.
-The important point is that we can control the convexity properties of $\phi$ by imposing suitable monotonicity/stability constraints on either $\psi=\phi'$ or $f=\mathrm{prox}_\phi$.
-For instance, a classical result is that a proper l.s.c.\ potential is convex if and only if its proximal operator is firmly non-expansive \cite{Nguyen2018,Gribonval2020}.
-In the case of a scalar map $f: \R \to \R$, one readily checks that the condition for being firmly non-expansive (see Definition \ref{Def:Operatorprops}, Item \ref{Item:Firm} in Appendix A.3) is equivalent to
+In the sequel, we shall investigate two scenarios: (i) the case where $\phi'$ is a (learned) linear spline; and (ii) the case where $\mathrm{prox}_\phi$ is a linear spline, within the respective philosophies of \cite{Chen2017} and \cite{Nguyen2018}.
+The important point is that we can control the convexity properties of $\phi$ by imposing suitable monotonicity/stability constraints on either $\psi=\phi'$ or $f=\mathrm{prox}_\phi$, as summarized in Proposition \ref{Prop:Convexity}.
+The main outcome is that we shall be able to enforce the required conditions within the framework of Theorem \ref{Theo:SplineFitConstrained}.